-Planning needs for follow up and surveillance include:
+Planning needs to include:

-- who will be providing follow-up care for example, their specialists, their primary care provider (including palliative care) or if there will be a shared care approach (see Principle 1).
-Generally, people will have at least one clinic visit with the specialist(s) involved in a person's treatment and care to date - what tests (such as blood or radiological tests) need to be carried out, who is responsible for ordering them, how frequently they need to be done, and who will discuss the results with the person and their whānau - the frequency people should be seen and for what timeframe.
-Follow-up appointments are more frequent initially, becoming less frequent as time goes on - who the person and/or their whānau should contact if they have any concerns.
+- who will be providing follow up care for example, specialists, primary care provider (including palliative care) or if there will be a shared care approach (refer Principle 1).
+Generally, people will have at least one clinic visit with the specialist(s) involved in a person's treatment and care to date - what tests (such as blood or radiological tests) need to be carried out, who is responsible for ordering them, how frequently they need to be done, and who will discuss the results with the person and their whānau - the frequency people should be seen and for what timeframe - follow-up appointments are more frequent initially, becoming less frequent as time goes on - who the person and/or their whānau should contact if they have any concerns.

-Note that for some people follow-up appointments are reassuring however, for others this may be anxiety-inducing.
+Note that for some people follow-up appointments are reassuring; however, for others this may be anxiety-inducing.

-6.6 Signs and symptoms of relapsed or progressive disease
+6.6 Signs and symptoms of recurrent disease